 Thinking about building an e-commerce-ready website?
 So you came up with a great idea, you found some funding, suppliers and a company to develop and build out a rocking website.
 You look at the final design of the site and can’t help but see those dollar signs flashing before your eyes.
-You know this is the most beautiful e-commerce site you’ve ever seen.
+You know this is one of the most beautiful e-commerce websites you’ve ever seen.

 A few months in, several thousand spent on driving traffic to your site you realize there just ain’t much action going on and the sales are just not as hot as you thought they’d be.